Dogtown Coffee and Cookery to Close Doors

 in May 2012 to update their cooking equipment and install a grease trap, allowing them to prepare a much broader range of sweet and savory (and often combined, such as chicken and waffles) concoctions.
 The restaurant soon became underground-famous for its upscale, old-school plates such as roast beef, fried chicken and catfish, as well as innovative soups, panini and other sandwiches.
 Often the chefs would get even more creative and offer something like duck and grits or a savory waffle sandwich.

-The restaurant enjoyed high reviews on Yelp, TripAdvisor and Urbanspoon, as well as from local publications and reviewers.
+The restaurant enjoyed high reviews on Yelp, TripAdvisor, and Urbanspoon, as well as from local publications and reviewers.
+For many, it can be compared to the best places to eat in san francisco, which is quite a feat.

 Dogtown will be open regular hours this weekend, 6 a.m. to 3 p.m.